Published by The Fertility Society of Australia on 31 March 2020

 Furthermore, we need to reduce person-to-person transmission through distancing and isolation.
 For each extra person that gets infected with the Coronavirus, the spread will accelerate far more rapidly.
 As the NSW premier Gladys Berejiklian advised on March 28, the best approach is for "everyone to act as though they have Coronavirus".
 Not following the government's instructions will mean more lives will be lost and prolonging the time that restrictions will have to remain in place.

 The AHPPC has recommended cancellation of all non urgent elective procedures in both the public and private sector: only Category 1 and some exceptional Category 2 surgery will proceed.
-Procedures not affected in women’s health services includes for example deliveries, treatment for miscarriages, ectopic pregnancies and cancers.
+Procedures not affected in women's health services includes for example deliveries, treatment for miscarriages, ectopic pregnancies and cancers.
 Even in these cases, specialists will now consider the appropriateness of non-surgical options first.
-This approach has been endorsed by the Fertility Society of Australia, the Royal Australian and New Zealand College of Obstetricians and Gynaecologists and the Australasian Gynaecological Endoscopy Society.
+This approach has been endorsed by the , the and the .

 I am concerned to have a pregnancy now.
 Should I wait?